 For example, the following subclauses dealing with secure features of TB ranging do not apply to Passive Location Ranging:

-11.22.6.3.4 (“Secure LTF measurement setup”)
+11.22.6.3.4 - Negotiation for Secure LTF in the TB and non-TB Ranging measurement exchange

-The RSTA uses the ‘Passive Location Ranging’ Ranging Trigger Subtype for its sounding trigger frames.
+The RSTA uses the ‘Passive TB Ranging’ Ranging Trigger Subtype for its sounding trigger frames.

 The ISTAs use HE Ranging NDP PPDUs for its I2R NDPs.